Makerere University College of Health Sciences: Location

-The College's campus is located on Mulago Hill, in northeast Kampala, Uganda's capital and largest city, approximately 4 km north of the city's central business district.
+The College campus is located on Mulago Hill, in northeast Kampala, Uganda's capital and largest city, approximately 4 km north of the city's central business district.
 This is about 2.5 km northeast of Makerere University Main Campus.
 The schools of the college are spread across the southern, western, northern and eastern parts of Mulago Hill and include Mulago Hospital Complex, the college's teaching hospital.
 The coordinates of the college are: 00°20'18.0"N 32°34'38.0"E (Latitude:0.338333; Longitude:32.577213).